matteoproietti1/AirBbB_Analysis/README.md

 The analysis  reveals that the most common room type in the majority of neighborhoods is "Entire home/apt."
 This room type consistently appears as the dominant listing across various areas.
 By evaluating the count of listings per room type within each neighborhood, we observe that it has a significantly higher number of listings compared to other room types such as "Private room" or "Shared room."
 </details>

-2) What are the prices in the cheapest and most expensive neighborhoods in Milan, and how do they compare?
+2) Is there a significative difference between the average prices of the two most populated cities in Italy?
 <details>
     <summary>See the findings</summary>
+  First step, we find the top 3 cheapest and top 3 most expensive average neighborhood prices in Milan and compare them with those in Rome.

   As we can see, there's a very high discrepancy between the three cheapest neighbourhood and three most expensive.
 <img src="https://github.com/matteoproietti1/AirBnB_Analysis/assets/169601063/b0183eb6-dc59-493c-b894-6723a2d65386" alt="CheapExp" width="480">